VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 ## Graphic System

 This section will quickly introduce the graphic system.
-For more details, please refer to [Graphic System (document to be written)](./graphic)
+For more detailed understanding, please refer to [Graphic System (waiting for document writing)](./graphic)

-### Creating Graphics
+### Create Graphics

-VRender provides a graphic system that can conveniently create various graphics and draw them.
-The ways to create graphics are as follows:
+VRender provides a set of graphic systems, which can conveniently create various graphics and perform drawing.
+There are several ways to create graphics:

 ```ts
 // Rect can be replaced with other graphics, the format is similar